Lelxuch/django-analytics-app/README.md

  *Mankind invented a system to cope with the fact that we are so intrinsically lousy at manipulating numbers.
 It's called the graph.*.

-> Simply and easily, without any problems, you can quickly distribute your affairs and save your time!
+> Simply and easily, without any problems, you can quickly visualize the upcoming data and save your time!

 Here you can see several advantages by visiting your the website: